unfuncaptcha/tguess/README.md

 }
 ```

-This URL encoded script file is unique to each FunCaptcha session, and will expire after a certain time.
+This URL encoded script file is "unique to each Funcaptcha session" (~1200 files per day that rotate), and will expire after a certain time.

-After "deobfuscating" the script and combing through some of its code, the script is run in an iframe where it communicates with the main FC JS through two values in the `window.parent.ae` object:
+After "deobfuscating" the script and combing through some of its code, the script is run in an iframe which communicates with the main FC JS through two properties in the `window.parent.ae` object:

 | Name | Description |
 | --- | --- |